 To produce large volumes of articles it is important to get into a routine of when you can produce the articles.
 Remember if you get fast at writing you only need a 40-minute block to get most of an article written.

-Personally, I get up at 6 am and I have around a 40 to 50-minute window in which two put an initial draft of an article.
+Personally, I get up at 6 am and I have around a 40 to 50-minute window.
+In this window I can create an initial draft of an article.
 I do this every day and due to the consistency of the routine, it has become a habit that is allowing me to produce upward of 350 articles a year.

 Tip 9: Do Your Low Mental Capacity Tasks Outside Of Your Writing Time

-Whenever you are writing an article there are always certain activities that you have to do to finalize the article which requires very little thought and concentration and includes things like capitalizing the title of the article, inserting images, and links.
-Because these things don’t require a great deal of thought you can do them while watching TV or something like that which means that you will be able to produce more articles overall.
+Whenever you are writing an article there are always certain activities that you have to do to finalize the article.
+These require very little thought and concentration.
+They includes things like capitalizing the title of the article, inserting images, and links.
+Because these things don’t require a great deal of thought you can do them while watching TV.
+This means that you will be able to produce more articles overall.

 Some examples of how to do this to maximize my output include doing this sort of thing at work as a 5-minute break which is often enough to polish off an article.
 Taking small chunks of time here and there that you would otherwise be daydreaming is an extremely efficient way to maximize your overall output of articles.